 The Knowledge Mobilization Program provides funding to support faculty researchers in a wide range of knowledge mobilization activities.
 Knowledge mobilization at uOttawa is defined as

-promoting and facilitating the use of research among knowledge users (stakeholders, decision makers, policy makers, practitioners, community members, patients, etc.) to help them make informed decisions about policies, programs, practices and behaviors.
+promoting and facilitating the use of research among knowledge users (stakeholders, decision makers, policy makers, practitioners, community members, patients, etc.) to help them make informed decisions about policies, programs, practices and behaviours.
 It encompasses a wide range of activities relating to the production and use of knowledge generated from research such as knowledge synthesis, dissemination, and co-creation by researchers and knowledge users (known as integrated KMb). https://research.uottawa.ca/resources/knowledge-mobilization

 The objective of this competition is to provide funding for developing or conducting a knowledge mobilization initiative that cannot be accomplished with funding currently available to the applicant or through other research funding opportunities available through the Faculty of Social Sciences or the University of Ottawa.
 Specific objectives include: